 Vanity lights in bathrooms should be placed about 75″ from the floor.
 The mirror should be about 75% of the width of the vanity and the light should be about 75% of the mirror width.

-Recessed (pot) lights
+Recessed (pot) lighting

 Recessed lighting or pot lights provide a clean and streamlined look and opens up a space making it look bigger and brighter.
 They are very versatile and are commonly used in kitchens, but can be used in any room because they are very unobstrusive.
 How many and how far apart depends on the size of the room, the size and intensity of the bulb and the amount of desired light.
-Six inch fixtures are best used in large areas such as two- story hallways and entryways.
+Six-inch fixtures are best used in large areas such as two- story hallways and entryways.
 Smaller 4″ and 5″ bulbs are better suited to smaller areas.
 Generally speaking, 4″ lights should be placed 4′ apart and 6″ lights 6′ apart.
 In a kitchen place the lights at least 12 inches from the face of the cabinets.